 It was at this time that the remains of Roman Tarraco began to be recovered and that were used as the base to the construction of the Archaeological Museum, a must-see landmark of the city today.

 The post-war years after the Spanish Civil War and the time of the Franco dictatorship were very hard times for Tarragona, who endured rationing and the black market.

-In the 1950s, an era of recovery began with the arrival of the first chemical factories to the city and new districts were designed, such as Sant Pere i Sant Pau, Sant Salvador, Torreforta, Camp Clar, etc.
+In the 1950s, an era of recovery began with the arrival of the first chemical factories to the city.
+Then new districts were designed, such as Sant Pere i Sant Pau, Sant Salvador, Torreforta and Camp Clar.

 The port became a strategic enclave for this new industrial Tarragona and an economic engine for the city today.

-Tarragona coexists today with industrial growth and the economic expansion of the last few decades with leisure, culture and especially the preservation and revaluation of its rich architectonic and historical legacy The beauty of its coastline and its beaches, with the rhythm of the economy in its port and traditional commerce on the streets where centuries earlier the Patricians used to go to the Roman Forum make up this city, a city impregnated with its history and culture which continue to advance through its small history.
+Tarragona coexists today with industrial growth and the economic expansion of the last few decades, together with leisure, culture and, especially, the preservation and revaluation of its rich architectonic and historical legacy.
+Enjoy the beauty of its coastline and its beaches, with the rhythm of the economy in its port and traditional commerce on the streets where centuries earlier the Patricians used to go to the Roman Forum.
+Live a city impregnated with its history and culture which continue to advance through its small history.